 The rule that we have to be most careful of is the one that says that a new buffer should not overlap the memory used by an existing buffer.
 How the file image operations work around this rule will be discussed in the rest of this document.

+The challenge of working with files in memory buffers is maximizing performance and minimizing memory footprint while working within the constraints of the property list mechanism.
+This should be a non-issue for small file images, but may be a major issue for large images.

+If invoked with the appropriate flags, the H5LTopen_file_image() high level library call should deal with these challenges in most cases.
+However, some applications may require the programmer to address these issues directly.

 File Image Operations Function Summary

 Functions used in file image operations are listed below.